Plant Patent: Protecting New Plant Varieties

 • A plant patent is an intellectual property protection that prevents others from buying, using, or copying a novel and distinctive plant’s essential traits.
 By barring rivals from using the plant, a plant patent can assist an innovator in securing higher income during the duration of the patent protection.

 • In 1930, the US became the first nation to enact IP protection for plant varieties (i.e., plant patents), which only applied to asexually generated plants.
-Some European nations passed laws & signed MoU protecting plant breeders’ rights by the 1960s.
+By the 1960s, some European nations passed laws and signed MoUs protecting plant breeders’ rights.
 Sexually reproduced variations were shown to be uniform and stable enough to be covered by these laws.

 • On December 24, 1970, the United Nations adopted a resolution that covered plants that have been propagated both sexually and asexually.